dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

     ...
 Listing2.csvcat.option_handler_columns)
     (['self'], 'col', None, None)

 The ``col`` argument from ``option_handler_columns`` is named in the argspec as the variable argument identifier.
-Since ``option_handler_columns`` accepts variable arguments, the **OptionDef** splits the argument value into a list of strings, and the list is passed to the option handler method (lines 494-495) using the variable argument syntax.
+Since ``option_handler_columns`` accepts variable arguments, the **OptionDef** splits the argument value into a list of strings, and the list is passed to the option handler method using the variable argument syntax.

 The other variable argument configuration, using unidentified keyword arguments, does not make sense for an option handler.
 The user of the command line program has no standard way to specify named arguments to options, so they are not supported by **OptionDef**.

 Status Messages
 ~~~~~~~~~~~~~~~

 In addition to command line option and argument parsing, and error handling, **CommandLineApp** provides a "status message" interface for giving varying levels of feedback to the user.
-Status messages are printed by calling ``self.statusMessage()`` (line 108).
+Status messages are printed by calling ``self.status_message()``.
 Each message must indicate the verbose level setting at which the message should be printed.
 If the current verbose level is at or higher than the desired level, the message is printed.
 Otherwise, it is ignored.
 The ``-v``, ``--verbose``, and ``--quiet`` flags let the user control the ``verbose_level`` setting for the application, and are defined in the **CommandLineApp** so that all subclasses inherit them.

 Listing 4
 ~~~~~~~~~